divbatra/dbloganalyzer/README.md

 * the code of the function, [func.py](./func.py)
 * its dependencies, [requirements.txt](./requirements.txt)
 * the function metadata, [func.yaml](./func.yaml)

+Please note you need to modify config file as per your tenancy, and generate key file and modify Docker file accordingly.
+Please check https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm for help on how to generate a key-pair and calculate the key fingerprint.

   ## Lets drill down to understand function code: